-The proposed project will involve a new replacement fire station in Tubac to replace the outdated existing fire station.
-The existing fire station is located on a 1.2-acre parcel of land east of Interstate (I)-19 Frontage Road (Attachment 1, Exhibit 1).
-The existing fire station will be demolished (Attachment 1, Exhibit 2) and will be replaced by a new fire station building (Attachment 1, Exhibit 3).
+The proposed project will involve a new replacement fire station in Tubac to replace the outdated existing Fire Station 1, which acts as the main fire station in Tubac.
+The existing Fire Station 1 is located on a 1.2-acre parcel of land east of Interstate (I)-19 Frontage Road (Attachment 1, Exhibit 1).
+The existing Fire Station 1 will be demolished (Attachment 1, Exhibit 2) and will be replaced by a new fire station building (Attachment 1, Exhibit 3).
 The project site has been previously graded.

-The new fire station will involve the construction of a 12,400-square foot building.
-The fire station will include four departments that each have a designated role within the fire station (i.e., Apparatus Bay, Administration, Fire House, and Community) (Attachment 1, Exhibit 4)
+The new Fire Station 1 will involve the construction of an 8,992-square foot building.
+The fire station will include two departments that each have a designated role within the fire station (i.e., Fire House and Administration) (Attachment 1, Exhibit 4).

-The Apparatus Bay will be located on the southern end of the fire station and will primarily consist of space designated for vehicle storage and maintenance.
-Additionally, the space will contain hose, general, and medical storage, as well as a turnout room and work room.
-The Administration Department will be located on the northern end of the fire station and will consist of office space and conference rooms.
-The Fire House will be located on the northeast corner of the fire station and will contain dormitories, a kitchen, a fitness room, and more.
-The Community Department will be located on the northwest corner of the fire station and will be located on the northwest corner of the fire station.
+The Apparatus Bay will be in the Fire House on the southern end of the fire station and will primarily consist of space designated for vehicle storage and maintenance.
+Additionally, the space will contain hose, general, and medical storage, as well as a turnout room.
+The Administration Department will be located on the northwestern end of the fire station and will consist of a lobby, office space, and a conference room.
+The Fire House will be located on the eastern and southern area of the fire station and will contain dormitories, a kitchen, a fitness room, and the Apparatus Bay.
+A patio space will be located on the northeastern portion of Fire Station 1.

-Public spaces will be located along the northern end of the property across from the Administration Department where the public entrance is located.
-Staff parking will be located on the eastern and southeastern end of the property.
+Public parking spaces will be located along the northern end of the property across from the Administration Department where the public entrance is located.
+Staff parking will be located at the eastern and southeastern end of the property.
 The proposed site design will also alter access to the new fire station, by providing two driveways from I-19 rather than one.

-The proposed project site will contain a generator on the south portion of the property.
+The proposed project site will contain a generator and septic on the south portion of the property.
 Stormwater improvements will consist of capturing rainwater from impervious surfaces in rain gardens that will then serve landscape features.